allycruzr/clone-tabnews/README.md

 # clone-tabnews
-Studying with a implementation of tabnews.com.br
+Studying with an implementation of tabnews.com.br